ExoKalork/EHWVB/README.md

 - Wait for it to prompt you to connect
 - Connect on the website on the browser in EHWVB
 - Click enable
 - Enjoy !
-(You can minimize the application, it'll stay in the taskbar.)
+(You can minimize the application, it'll stay in the taskbar and vote when needed.)

 # TODO